pavel-odintsov/fastnetmon/docs/BGP_FLOW_SPEC.md

 Be aware!
 We will announce rules with discard option!

-Currently we support only most popular amplification attack types:
+Currently we support only the most popular amplification attack types:
 - DNS amplification (we drop all udp traffic originating from 53 port)
 - NTP amplification (we drop all udp traffic originating from 123 port)
 - SSDP amplification (we drop all udp traffic originating from 1900 port)